-cuss your family values and your expectations about how these values should guide your child's activities while he is on the internet," Moore said.
+your family values and your be provided with access to expectations about how these values should guide your child's activities while he is on the internet," Moore said.

 The levels of access to the internet provided to students will vary according to the educational purpose and a student's age.